Shell mode¶

 Use shell mode when:

-- you want to try multi-command tracking
+- you want multi-command tracking under a single session

 - commands are interactive